 Make this creamy vegan Cauliflower soup with a crunchy and herby breadcrumb topping to satisfy that urge for something warm and comforting in your belly as the leaves turn brown and the weather begins to bite.
-A soy-free recipe, can be nut-free and gluten-free.

 Winter cooking to me is all about foods that feel warm and cozy on the inside, and they don't all have to include pumpkin or pumpkin spice or some variation thereof.
 (No offence, punkin.)